The word “creativity” means a lot of different things to different people.

 Integrating this Process into Your Homeschool

-So, if you’re trying to cultivate more creativity in your homeschool, simply try to be more aware (ahem…mindful) of this process and integrate it as much as you can!
+So, if you’re trying to cultivate more creativity in your homeschool, simply try to be more aware (ahem…mindful) of this process!

 - When reading great works of literature.